Virgula0/LeakerSearcher2.0/README.md

     * Option 1 -> (1) Search in a single file.

-     Search for a string in a single file that is very big: 10 gb or more
+     Search for a string in a single file that is very big: 10 GB or more

     * Option 2 -> (2) Search in enumerated files.

-    Search for a string in enumerated files from 1.ext to your own n.ext
+    Search for a string in enumerated files from 1.ext to your n.ext

     * Option 3 -> (3) Search in all .ext files in a single path.

-    Insert you path directory, next the program will scan all files in directory with extension specified by you.
+    Insert your path directory, next to the program, will scan all files in a directory with extension specified by you.
-    For example scan all .txt in C:\Users\Desktop\dir to search your own string
+    For example, scan all .txt in C:\Users\Desktop\dir to search your string

     * Option 4 -> (4) Search in all .ext files in a path and its subdirectories.

-    Insert you path directory, next the program will scan all files in directory and subdirectory of your path with extension    specified by you.
+    Insert your path directory, next to the program, will scan all files in directory and subdirectory of your path with extension specified by you.
-    For example scan all .txt in C:\Users\Desktop\dir to search your own string In the directory there are
+    For example, scan all .txt in C:\Users\Desktop\dir to search your string In the directory there are

      --------dir